-Starting tomorrow, October 1, 2019, Connecticut will increase the minimum wage and implement extensive revisions to existing sexual harassment laws.
+Effective October 1, 2019, Connecticut increased the minimum wage and implemented extensive revisions to existing sexual harassment laws.
 Below is a brief summary of the changes.
 As always, Murtha employment lawyers are available to discuss these new laws and how they may affect your organization.

 Changes to Connecticut Sexual Harassment Laws

 Connecticut’s “Time’s Up Act” takes effect October 1st, with several notable revisions to the Connecticut Fair Employment Practices Act: